TAP is delivered by our teacher training company e-Qualitas.

 • Read the information on funding here

-• If your school is a maintained school, find out what procurement process will be required by the Local Authority.
+• If your school is maintained, find out what procurement process will be required by the Local Authority.

 • If your school’s Ofsted grade is 3 or above, we can discuss the opportunities that are available to train with us.